-Each year, about 7,000 units of red blood cells are needed in the National Institutes of Health (NIH) Clinical Center (CC) to treat patients undergoing cancer therapy, organ and tissue transplants, and other diseases that require blood transfusions.
+Each year, about 7,000 units of red blood cells are needed in the NIH Clinical Center to treat patients undergoing cancer therapy, organ and tissue transplants, and other diseases that require blood transfusions.

 What Is DRCA?

 DRCA is a procedure that allows a donor to give two units of red cells at the same time.
 This is done by a procedure called "apheresis," which separates whole blood into component parts such as red blood cells, platelets, and plasma.
 To remove red cells, a needle is placed in your arm, and the blood flows into a sterile, disposable plastic kit installed in a machine designed specifically for this purpose.
 As blood enters the machine, the bowl is spinning at high speed.
 This causes the components of the blood to separate so that the red blood cells can be siphoned into a blood bag.
 Plasma and other parts of the blood are then returned to you through the same needle.
 The process is repeated to collect two units of red blood cells.

 Absolutely.
 The machine and the procedure have been evaluated and approved by the Food and Drug Administration (FDA), and all plastics and needles coming into contact with you are used once and discarded.
 At no time during the procedure is the blood being returned to you detached from the needle in your arm, so there is no risk of returning the wrong blood to you.

 Because you will be losing more red blood cells than usual during this procedure, donor criteria differ from those for whole blood donation:

 Donors must have a slightly higher red cell count, specifically, a fingerstick hemoglobin level of at least 13.3 gm/dL.
 To assure that you do not become anemic, the interval between DRCA and subsequent blood donation is four months.

 How Long Does The Procedure Take?